-- Exception Reporting (40 CFR 262.42(a)(1) and (a)(2)): - A LQG who does not receive a copy of the manifest with the handwritten signature of the owner or operator of the designated facility within 35 days of the date the waste was accepted by the initial transporter must contact the transporter and/or the owner or operator of the designated facility to determine the status of the hazardous waste. - A LQG who does not receive a copy of the manifest with the handwritten signature of the owner or operator of the designated facility within 45 days of the date the waste was accepted by the initial transporter must submit the following: - A legible copy of the manifest for which the generator does not have confirmation of delivery; - A cover letter signed by the generator or his authorized representative explaining the efforts taken to locate the hazardous waste and the results of those efforts. - Approved Treatment, Storage and Disposal (TSD) Facilities and Transporters (40 CFR 262.18(c)): Generators must use TSDs and Transporters with valid EPA ID numbers. - Land Disposal Restriction Certification (40 CFR 262.11(e) and 262.17(a)(9)): Land Disposal Restriction certification, as required at 40 CFR Part 268, must accompany each waste streams sent to each TSD.
+- Exception Reporting (40 CFR 262.42(a)(1) and (a)(2)): - ~ A LQG who does not receive a copy of the manifest with the handwritten signature of the owner or operator of the designated facility within 45 days of the date the waste was accepted by the initial transporter must contact the transporter and/or the owner or operator of the designated facility to determine the status of the hazardous waste. - A LQG who does not receive a copy of the manifest with the handwritten signature of the owner or operator of the designated facility within 60 days of the date the waste was accepted by the initial transporter must submit the following: - A legible copy of the manifest for which the generator does not have confirmation of delivery; - A cover letter signed by the generator or his authorized representative explaining the efforts taken to locate the hazardous waste and the results of those efforts.
+Beginning December 1, 2025, exception reports will be filed via e-Manifest. - Approved Treatment, Storage and Disposal (TSD) Facilities and Transporters (40 CFR 262.18(c)): Generators must use TSDs and Transporters with valid EPA ID numbers. - Land Disposal Restriction Certification (40 CFR 262.11(e) and 262.17(a)(9)): Land Disposal Restriction certification, as required at 40 CFR Part 268, must accompany each waste streams sent to each TSD.